4-7 breathing: How deep breathing make you feel more relaxed and how to do it effectively.

 Breathing deeply is an essential tool to combat anxiety.
 It isn’t a cheap ‘mind trick’ or a gimmick but is evidenced by the science of how our nervous system works and lowers our anxiety in a very physical way.

-Knowing why this type of breathing works can is helpful in providing an extra layer of understanding which might encourage more of us to try this simple and effective tool to control our anxiety levels.
+Knowing why this type of breathing works can be helpful in providing an extra layer of understanding which might encourage more of us to try this simple and effective tool to control our anxiety levels.

-The out-breaths are key to the process – longer out-breaths decrease our blood pressure and slow our heart rate – lowering our emotional arousal – i.e. anxiety – in the process.
+The out-breaths are key to the process: longer out-breaths decrease our blood pressure and slow our heart rate – lowering our emotional arousal – i.e. anxiety – in the process.

 Practising the 4-7 breathing technique a few times a day will lower your overall stress levels in the long term.